EiotPro/Lorawan/WCS6800_LoRa_Setup_Guide.md

    - AS923-3: 7
    - AS923-4: 8

-### Step 3: Upload Code to Raspberry Pi Pico
+### Step 4: Upload Code to Raspberry Pi Pico

 1. Connect the Raspberry Pi Pico to your computer via USB
 2. Press and hold the BOOTSEL button while connecting to enter programming mode
-3. Copy the `Pico_Wcs6800.py` file to the Pico (rename to `main.py` if you want it to run automatically)
+3. In Arduino IDE:
+   - Select the appropriate board (Raspberry Pi Pico)
+   - Select the correct port
+   - Click the Upload button
-4. Safely eject the Pico and reset it
+4. Once uploaded, the Pico will restart and run the program automatically

 ## Testing the System